eclipse-bluechi/bluechi/doc/arch/README.md

+# POC diagrams

 This directory contains diagrams that visualize how the [POC](https://github.com/alexlarsson/orch) works.